OpenDSA/OpenDSA-DevStack/README.md

 ## Reprovision The Virtual Machine:

-If anything went wrong or you want to reprovision your virtual machine for any reasons follow these steps.
+If anything went wrong or you want to reprovision your virtual machine for any reason, follow these steps.

 1. `$ cd OpenDSA-DevStack`
 2. `$ vagrant destroy`